Rockoon

-A rockoon (from rocket and balloon) is a solid fuel sounding rocket that, rather than being immediately lit while on the ground, is first carried into the upper atmosphere by a gas-filled balloon, then separated from the balloon and ignited.
+A rockoon (from rocket and balloon) is a sounding rocket that, rather than being lit immediately while still on the ground, is first carried into the upper atmosphere by a gas-filled balloon, then separated from the balloon and ignited.
 This allows the rocket to achieve a higher altitude, as the rocket does not have to move under power through the lower and thicker layers of the atmosphere.
+A 2016 study by Acta Astronautica concluded that low-mass and high altitude launches give the best results.

 The original concept was developed by Cmdr.
 Lee Lewis, Cmdr.
 G. Halvorson, S. F. Singer, and James A. Van Allen during the Aerobee rocket firing cruise of the U.S.S.
 Norton Sound on March 1, 1949.

 A serious disadvantage is that unpiloted balloons cannot be steered, and consequently the location from which the rocket is launched can be uncertain.
 Therefore, a large area for the fall of the rocket is required for safety reasons.
+The rockoons that Robert Ellis worked with cost around a tenth the cost of rockets.

 Early atmospheric research

 Time magazine reported in 1959: "Van Allen's 'Rockoons' could not be fired in Iowa for fear that the spent rockets would strike an Iowan or his house."
 Van Allen convinced the U.S. Coast Guard to let him fire his rockoons from the icebreaker Eastwind that was bound for Greenland.
-"The first balloon rose properly to 70,000 ft., but the rocket hanging under it did not fire.
+"The first balloon rose properly to 70,000 ft. [], but the rocket hanging under it did not fire.
 The second Rockoon behaved in the same maddening way.
-On the theory that extreme cold at high altitude might have stopped the clockwork supposed to ignite the rockets, Van Allen heated cans of orange juice snuggled them into the third Rockoon's gondola and wrapped the whole business in insulation.
+On the theory that extreme cold at high altitude might have stopped the clockwork supposed to ignite the rockets, Van Allen heated cans of orange juice, snuggled them into the third Rockoon's gondola and wrapped the whole business in insulation.
 The rocket fired."

 The Office of Naval Research (USA ONR) used the Loki in some of its Rockoon launches, lofting the Loki to high altitudes on a helium balloon before firing, for upper atmosphere research.
 The first Rockoon launch of the Loki I occurred on Jul 1 1955 from shipboard off the coast of Greenland.

 During July–October 1955 instrumented Loki I and Deacon rockets were successfully balloon launched (Rockoons) from shipboard off the coast of Greenland in cosmic-ray studies by The University of Iowa research group.
 Army Ordnance supplied JPL-developed Loki rockets and ONR sponsored the project.

 The first attempt of the Deacon Rockoon on Aug 21 1952 06:25 GMT from the Arctic Ocean 80.1 N x 68.5 W was a failure.
 However, success came on Aug 9 1953 in the Atlantic Ocean, Launch Site 11 Launch Point 10 74.38 N x 71.93 W, at 05:54 GMT.
 This was quickly followed by another success on Aug 30 1953 20:46 GMT, at Atlantic Ocean Launch Site 11 Launch Point 13 53.13 N, 54.75 W.